tech-nidhi/Local-MCP-Server/README.md

-# 🧠 Local LLM Chat Interface
+#  Chat Interface using LLM

 A simple, customizable chat interface built with **Streamlit** to interact with local LLM (Large Language Model) backends.
 Styled for readability with a dark mode theme and persistent chat history.